Emotional Intelligence Certification: Do Life Coaches Need It?

 But what about the coaching offer?

 Your offer shouldn’t focus on describing what’s included in your coaching package.
-Instead, it should sum up the promise or desired outcome that clients can get when they purchase that package.
+Instead, it should sum up the promise or desired outcome clients can get when purchasing that package.

 That’s why the package isn’t everything.
-Think of how you can make that package more attractive by explaining your clients’ transformation.
+Think of how you can make that package a more attractive offer by explaining your client’s transformation — aka the outcome they will receive by completing their coaching journey.

 Finding your first client may seem tough, but everyone must start somewhere!

-Start by reaching out to friends, family members, or colleagues who might benefit from working with someone focused on improving their EQ skills.
+Seek referrals from friends, family members, or colleagues to clients who can benefit from improving their EQ skills.

-For instance, you could offer a free 30-minute consultation to assess a person’s emotional intelligence and suggest ways to improve it, and then offer a more in-depth program with additional sessions for a fee!
+You can also use initial complimentary sessions to let potential clients experience what it’s like working with you.
+For instance, you could offer a free 30-minute consultation to assess a person’s emotional intelligence, suggest ways to improve it, and then offer a more in-depth program with additional sessions for a fee.

 After your first client or two, you’ll have what it takes to scale your emotional intelligence coaching business to the next level.